Smudge attack: Anti-fingerprint protection

 Researchers have looked into anti-fingerprint properties that can allow people to keep their current password schemes and not worry about the leftover smudges.
-Surfaces that are able to repel the water and oils from the finger are called amphiphobic.
+Surfaces that are able to repel the water and oils from the finger are called lipophobic.
 Surfaces that have low surface energy and surface transparency (low roughness) are typically anti-smudge due to their higher contact angles and low molecular attraction.
 Low molecular attraction means that there is little to no adhesion for the oil and water molecules to bind to the surface and leave behind a trace.
 However, achieving these properties while still functioning as a touchscreen is hard as the low surface energy alters the durability and functionality of the touchscreen itself.

 With this research, various anti-smudge screen protectors have been put on the market such as Tech Armor's anti-glare and anti-fingerprint film screen protector and ZAGG's InvisibleShield Premium Film and Glass Elite (tempered glass) antimicrobial screen protectors.
 ZAGG markets its InvisibleShield as smudge resistant, glare resistant, and scratch proof.
 These phone accessories can range from 30 to 60 dollars.

 There have also been various smartphones on the market that have been pitched as having an oleophobic coating, which resists oil to keep the touchscreen free from fingerprints.
 The oleophobic screen beads up any oil residuals, preventing them from sticking to the surface and making it easy to wipe finger residuals off without smearing.
 In July 2016, Blackberry released the DTEK50 smartphone with an oleophobic coating.
 Other phone developers have used this for the touchscreens of their devices such as Apple's many generations of iPhones, Nokia, and Lumia. and HTC Hero.